phusion/passenger_library/source/walkthroughs/basics/meteor/preparing_sample_app.md

 ## Create the app

 Let us create an example Meteor app directory structure in your home directory.
 We use the builtin Meteor leaderboard example app.
+If you have already done this as part of the [quickstart](../../start/meteor.html), feel free to skip to ["Create an app package"](#create-an-app-package).

 <pre class="highlight"><span class="prompt">$ </span>cd ~
 <span class="prompt">$ </span>meteor create --example leaderboard